 WBRZ FLASHBACK: Watch the march from Bogalusa to Baton Rouge, part of the Civil Rights Movement

 BATON ROUGE - This week in WBRZ history, in 1967, activist A.Z.
-Young led thousands on a 105-mile walk from Bogalusa to Baton Rouge to protest segregation in one of the most racially-charged areas of the state.
+Young, with Robert “Bob” Hicks and Gayle Jenkins, led thousands on a 105-mile walk from Bogalusa to Baton Rouge to protest segregation in one of the most racially-charged areas of the state.

 The march continued into East Baton Rouge Parish—right down Florida Boulevard and ultimately to the steps of the Capitol.